AggQ/Spotify-Data-Processing-Project-/README.md

 # Spotify-Data-Processing-Project-
 This project creates a Spotify data analysis project based on the images you've shared.
 It analyses Spotify track data to discover patterns in audio features, popularity, and genres.
+Note that results will be saved in images folder.

 ## Prerequisites